Bahaa698/Random-Quotes-Generator/README.md

 # Random-Quotes-Generator
-A simple Route academy assignment that generates random quotes using HTML, CSS & Pure JavaScript.
+-In the 8th Route academy assignment we demonstrate a simple web application that generates random quotes.
+- Using HTML, CSS & Pure JavaScript.